ndsev/zserio/doc/ZserioLanguageOverview.md

 Assuming that the tile BLOBs have a reasonable size, each tile can be decoded on the fly to access the individual members within the tile.
 For seamless modelling of this hybrid approach, we decided to add relational extensions for SQLite to zserio.
-Some SQL concepts have been translated to szerio, others are transparent to zserio and can be embedded as literal strings to be passed to the SQLite engine.
+Some SQL concepts have been translated to zserio, others are transparent to zserio and can be embedded as literal strings to be passed to the SQLite engine.

 ### SQLite Tables